 - Defined benefit – sometimes referred to as final salary pensions.
 The money you get back doesn’t depend on investments, but is based on your salary when you retire and how long you’ve worked for that employer

 Personal pensions, stakeholder pensions and self-invested personal pensions (SIPPs) are all types of individual pensions.

 How regularly you pay in is usually up to you, and what you get back largely depends on how well your investments perform.
 The value of your pension can go down as well as up, and you may get back less than what has been paid in.

 Other people like your partner or employer may also be able to contribute to your individual pension.

 The State Pension is a regular payment from the government.
 To get a State Pension, you must first reach State Pension age, usually with at least 10 qualifying years on your National Insurance record.
-The amount you receive is based on your National Insurance contributions.
+The amount you receive is also based on your National Insurance record and you’ll get the full amount if you have 35 or more qualifying years of contributions.

 While the State Pension probably won’t be enough to support you on its own, it can be a useful addition to your retirement income.

 - You get tax relief on contributions.
 The government usually adds money to your pension in the form of tax relief.
-That means that effectively, the government adds £20 to your pension for every £80 you pay in.
-If you’re a higher rate taxpayer, you may have to claim any higher rate tax relief you are entitled to through your self-assessment returns.
+This means they’ll add £20 to your pension for every £80 you pay in.
+If you’re a higher rate taxpayer, you may have to claim any higher rate tax relief you're entitled to through your self-assessment returns.
+In many workplace pensions, your own contributions are paid by ‘exchanging’ part of your salary for an extra pension contribution from your employer.
+This means you’ll save the tax and National Insurance contributions on this money as it’ll be going into your pension instead.